-Student will be granted sufficient time to perform these tasks, which will not be over a full semester.
+• Student will be granted sufficient time to perform these tasks, which will not be over a full semester.
 If student does not perform the tasks before their deadline, the grade points of the course will be assigned according the performance taking in consideration the student actual attendance to the course.

-The decision to grant the incomplete is predicated upon the following reasons, but not restricted to: (1) the nature of the unforeseen/unavoidable event(s)/circumstance, (2) documented and verifiable academic progress on the course - at least one substantive attempt at an objective assessment, or regular and consistent submissions on a performance assessment are all reviewed, (3) short-term illness and/or minor injuries - cold, flu, cuts, abrassions, etc., (4) inclement weather and/or temporary power outages - snow, rain, wind, etc., (5) lack of engagement in the course - attempts, submissions, etc., (6) failure to schedule an exam or find an available testing option before the end of the term.
-Institution Withdrawal Students who wish to voluntarily withdraw from WBS must do so in writing to the WBS Registrar.
-Since all degree requirements must be completed within the degree completion time limit, students who exceed the degree completion time limit will be administratively withdrawn unless an extension is granted.
-Students who have not registered for three consecutive semesters will be administratively withdrawn.
-Students who have been administratively withdrawn from a course because of an unauthorized withdrawal and not enrolled in at least 3-credit course during the same semester will be administratively withdrawn from WBS.
-Students who have been administratively withdrawn must reapply and be accepted before resuming their studies.
+The decision to grant the extra credit is predicated upon the following reasons, but not restricted to: (1) the nature of the unforeseen/unavoidable event(s)/circumstance, (2) documented and verifiable academic progress on the course - at least one substantive attempt at an objective assessment, or regular and consistent submissions on a performance assessment are all reviewed, (3) short-term illness and/or minor injuries - cold, flu, cuts, abrassions, etc., (4) inclement weather and/or temporary power outages - snow, rain, wind, etc., (5) lack of engagement in the course - attempts, submissions, etc., (6) failure to schedule an exam or find an available testing option before the end of the term.